dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 # Auxiliary functions
 def load_wafer_by_name(name: str) -> Wafer:
-    "Loads the wafer by name from the MES DB." pass
+    "Loads the wafer by name from the MES database." pass

 def load_machine_by_name(name: str) -> Machine:
-    "Loads the machine by name from the MES DB." pass
+    "Loads the machine by name from the MES database." pass

 def get_valid_dispatch_candidates(wafer: Wafer) -> List[Machine]: